MikaylaFischler/cc-mek-scada/README.md

 ### PLCs

 PLCs are advanced devices that allow for both reporting and control to/from the SCADA system in addition to programed behaviors independent of the SCADA system.
 Currently there is only one type of PLC, and that is the reactor PLC.
 This is responsible for reporting on and controlling the reactor as a part of the SCADA system, and independently regulating the safety of the reactor.
-It checks the status for multiple hazard scenarios and shuts down the reactor if any condition is satisfied.
+It checks the status for multiple hazard scenarios and shuts down the reactor if any condition is met.

 There can and should only be one of these per reactor.
 A single Advanced Computer will act as the PLC, with either a direct connection (physical contact) or a wired modem connection to the reactor logic port.